mbaioumy90/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components # all child components
+    ├   ├── Book.js # For display evry book alone (and update book shelf).
+    ├   ├── BookList.js # For Display Shelfs with its books.
+    ├   ├── BooksSearch.js # For Books Searching.
+    ├   ├── Header.js # Display an app header.
+    ├   └── Shelf.js  # For dispay a group of Shelf books.
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── NotFound.js # This is the root for any page not Found or incorrect path(404).
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg